José Ortega y Gasset's "The Revolt of the Masses" a Century Later

 Opinions have no value outside the self if they do not undergo the rigors of debate.
 This is the road to a shared culture where only the best views by the sharpest minds will win out.
 Here we get the so-called “marketplace of ideas,” one of the central tenets of a free and open society.
 Through the free flow of dialogue, better ideas will win out over worse ones.

 Mass-minds short-circuit this liberal ideal because they reject discussion.
 In fact, they feel threatened by it.
 To do so would mean submitting dearly-held beliefs to cross-examination and possible annihilation.
 No, the mass mind says, “that’s just what I believe and you need to respect my opinion.”

 In Ortega’s time, fascists best exemplified this way of thinking.
 They saw themselves as dynamic men of action, done with endless talking.
 In truth, these were little more than inarticulate mass-men who had found a primitive sign language of action that did not require a whole lot of thinking.
 Why mire oneself in eternal debates about opinions and facts and whether they’re reasonable or logical or not?
-Action, force, then power, and finally coercion can override discussion.
+Action, force, then power, and finally violence can override discussion.
 “This is the new thing: the right not to be reasonable, the ‘reason of unreason.”
 This leads to intellectual barbarism, which was the absence of standards upon which any appeal could be made.

 And so here we are: No institutions to look up to; no leaders or role models either.
 Just Me, Myself, and I lost in a house of mirrors.

 The Mass-Man is a Club Open to All Classes